Preference for Explainable AI Experiment

 Intervention(s)

-Individuals make a decision to determine how a private lender allocate a $10000-loan.
+Individuals make a decision to determine how a private lender allocate two $10000-loans (approve both or approve one).
 Participants are randomized into a neutral treatment where payoffs are not tied to actual loan repayment outcome, or a "lender-aligned" treatment where they have with direct stakes tied to loan repayment.
+A secondary experiment will elicit willingness-to-pay for explanations.

 Intervention Start Date